Marc Laird

-Marc James Peter Laird (born 23 January 1986) is a Scottish footballer who plays as a midfielder for club Civil Service Strollers.
+Marc James Peter Laird (born 23 January 1986) is a Scottish footballer who plays as a midfielder for club Civil Service Strollers, where he is also assistant manager.

 Though he began his career with Manchester City in 2004, he was never used in a first-team game, though he did play in loan spells at Northampton Town and Port Vale.
 He signed with Millwall in 2008, playing in the club's 2009–10 promotion campaign.
 In 2011, he played for Brentford and Walsall on loan before moving on to Leyton Orient in the summer of 2011.
 He joined Southend United on loan in October 2012 and permanently moved to the club in January 2013.
 He signed with Tranmere Rovers in July 2014 and moved on to Yeovil Town a year later.
 He returned to his hometown in September 2016 to sign with Edinburgh City.
 He spent five years with Edinburgh before moving on to Stirling Albion in June 2021.
 He joined Civil Service Strollers the following summer.